Meet the Detection For Good Team

 Dallas

-Dallas is a Pilbara Leaf Nosed Bat roost and scat detection dog, trained by our friends at Nocturnal Ecology in Queensland.
+Dallas was initially trained to find Pilbara Leaf Nosed Bat roosts and scat detection dog by our friends at Nocturnal Ecology in Queensland before joining our team and expanding to be a fabulous Threatened Species Dog.
 She is handled by founder Megan, and taught her the ropes.
-She is experienced in detection of very cryptic low-volume odour, and large landscape searches.
+She is incredibly experienced in working across the arid zone, and large landscape searches for both large and small odour.
 She is a goofy blonde labrador retriever with a heart of gold.
 Her joy and work ethic make her a dream to work with.

 Target: Pilbara Leaf Nosed Bats